edamame-course/2015-tutorials/for_review/2015-06-22-EC2_Connection_FileTransfer.md

 ```
 ssh -i **/path/to/your/keyfile/**eda.pem ubuntu@"your public DNS"
 ```

+On your first login, you may get a prompt stating that the host authenticity cannot be established, are you sure you want to continue?
+Yes, you really do.

 SUCCESS!
 You have now logged into your computer in the cloud!

 ###4.
 After the first login